-We do not currently possess internal manufacturing capacity.
-We currently utilize the services of contract manufacturers to manufacture our clinical supplies.
-With respect to the manufacturing of linaclotide, we (along with our U.S. collaboration partner, Forest) have entered into commercial supply agreements with PolyPeptide Laboratories, Inc. and Polypeptide Laboratories (SWEDEN) AB and with Roche Colorado Corporation, each for the manufacture of the linaclotide API that will be used to obtain regulatory approval of linaclotide, and, pending any such approval, that will be incorporated into the finished product for commercialization in certain countries.
-In addition, we have established development agreements with multiple other peptide manufacturers and continue to pursue commercial supply agreements with these manufacturers for linaclotide API.
-We may not be able to enter into agreements with these manufacturers, the regulatory authorities in each territory must approve these manufacturers for facilities and processes prior to use, which would require new testing and compliance inspections, and the new manufacturers would have to be educated in or independently develop the processes necessary for the production of linaclotide.
+We do not currently possess internal manufacturing capacity- we use contract manufactures to manufacture our clinical and commercial supplies.
+With respect to the manufacturing of linaclotide, we have entered into commercial supply agreements with PolyPeptide Laboratories, Inc. and Polypeptide Laboratories (SWEDEN) AB and with Roche Colorado Corporation, each for the manufacture of the linaclotide API that will be used to obtain regulatory approval of linaclotide, and, pending any such approval, that will be incorporated into the finished product for commercialization in our partnered territories.
+However, if we change or add manufacturers, the regulatory authorities in each territory must approve these manufactures facilities and processes prior to use, which may require compliance inspections, and the new manufacturers would have to be educated in or independently develop the processes necessary for the production of linaclotide.
 While we believe we will have arrangements to produce a sufficient amount of API, if we lose a manufacturer, it would take us a substantial amount of time to identify and develop a relationship with an alternative manufacturer.

 These third party manufacturers acquire the raw materials for the API from a limited number of sources.
 Any curtailment in the availability of these raw materials could result in production or other delays with consequent adverse effects on us.
-In addition, because regulatory authorities must generally approve raw material sources for pharmaceutical products, changes in raw material suppliers may result in production delays or higher raw material costs.
+In addition, changes in raw material suppliers may also result in production delays or higher raw material costs.

 Upon production of our API, each of our collaboration partners, Forest, Almirall and Astellas, is responsible for completing the manufacturing process of linaclotide in its respective territory, which consists of finishing and packaging linaclotide into capsules.
-In addition, we are pursuing arrangements with additional manufacturers to complete the manufacturing process of linaclotide in the parts of the world outside of our partnered territories, and for the purpose of introducing redundancy into our supply chain in case of a manufacturing shortage or supply interruption.
-We will be dependent upon the success of our partners, and these other manufacturers, provided that we are successful in developing supply arrangements with the other manufacturers, in producing drug product for commercial sale.
-No party has experience producing finished drug product for linaclotide at commercial scale, and such efforts may fail.
-Traditionally, peptide manufacturing is costly and time consuming, resulting in low yields and poor stability.
-We cannot give any assurances that we will overcome these issues when scaling up manufacturing for linaclotide.
+In addition, we have entered into an agreement with Almac Pharma Services Limited, or Almac, to complete the manufacturing process of linaclotide in the parts of the world outside of our partnered territories and to introduce redundancy into our supply chain within our partnered territories.
+We will be dependent upon the success of our partners and Almac in producing drug product for commercial sale.
+No party has experience producing finished drug product for linaclotide at full commercial scale, and there can be no assurance that commercial scale manufacturing capacity will be achieved.

 The manufacture of pharmaceutical products requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
-Manufacturers of pharmaceutical products often encounter difficulties in production, particularly in scaling up production.
+Manufacturers of pharmaceutical products often encounter difficulties in commercial production.
 These problems include difficulties with production costs and yields, quality control, including stability of the product and quality assurance testing, shortages of qualified personnel, as well as compliance with federal, state and foreign regulations, and the challenges associated with complex supply chain management.
-We, together with our partners Forest and Almirall, are currently evaluating the stability of different batch sizes of linaclotide at various points in time.
-If we are unable to demonstrate stability in accordance with commercial requirements, or if our manufacturers were to encounter difficulties or otherwise fail to comply with their obligations to us, our ability to obtain FDA or European Medicines Agency, or EMA, approval and market linaclotide would be jeopardized.
+If our manufacturers were to encounter difficulties or otherwise fail to comply with their obligations to us, our ability to obtain FDA or EMA approval, and market and maintain an adequate commercial supply of linaclotide would be jeopardized.